DawidJanocha/book-rental-app/README.md

 ## 🧪 Testing

 - Manual testing with Postman and browser
-- Unit testing (Jest) in progress for:
-  - Order routes
-  - Auth controller
-  - Partner dashboard endpoints

 ---

 ## 🛡️ Security

 - Protected routes using JWT and role checks
-- Partner-only access to dashboard, product & order management
+- Seller-only access to seller Dashboard (Edit & Add & Delete -> product, Tab for (accpet or decline order), store Statistics)
 - Email verification required on registration

 ---